alper/alpernl/content/posts/highlights-for-from-the-ruins-of-empire/index.md

 > More drastic, and popular, revolutions from below were needed; and they needed to shatter the bases as well as the superstructures of oppression.

 > A generation of educated Japanese, some exposed to Western societies, came to occupy powerful positions in the Meiji Restoration.
-They recognized the futility of unfocused xenophobia, shrewdly analysed their own weaknesses vis-Ã -vis the West as scientific and technical backwardness, and urgently set about organizing Japan into a modern nation-state.
+They recognized the futility of unfocused xenophobia, shrewdly analysed their own weaknesses vis-à-vis the West as scientific and technical backwardness, and urgently set about organizing Japan into a modern nation-state.

 > The brisk rout of Chinese naval and land forces not only resoundingly proved the sturdiness of Japan’s military and its industrial and infrastructural base.
 It also showed that, as SohÅ put it, ‘civilization is not a monopoly of the white man’.